Toxic Friendships: When Friendships Go South… Are You Ready?

 Psychologists agree that a healthy relationship involves compassion, respect, security and sharing.
 Unfortunately, not every relationship meets these qualifications.
 According to a Today.com and Self magazine survey, 82 percent of people have had toxic friendship.
 These “friendships” involve criticism, dishonesty, negativity and selfishness.

 When people grow apart, have a fight, or experience personal misfortunes it can turn friendships toxic.
 According to the survey most people (65 percent) have had a selfish, uncaring friend.
 Fifty-nine percent feel that their friend was constantly negative, draining them of their energy.
 Of the participants, 55 percent have had over-critical friends, 45 percent have had a “backstabbing friend,” and 37 percent have friends that they don’t trust.

 How will you know that you’re in a toxic relationship?
 According to psychologists there are symptoms.
 After visiting a friend that’s critical of your life or appearance you may feel depressed or experience low self-esteem.
 A selfish friend that borrows money without offering to repay can be financially taxing.
 And if a friend’s constantly negative, a person may find themselves becoming increasingly negative too.

-- Work to a solution.
 After meditating you’ll be able to make a decision.
 Would you prefer to mend the relationship or take some time apart?
-When you’re ready have a frank conversation with them.
-Explain your feelings and together you can work on your relationship.
-If they aren’t committed to change, consider reducing their role in your life, from friend to acquaintance.
+When you’re ready have a frank conversation with them, explain your feelings and together you can work on your relationship.
+If they aren’t committed to change, consider reducing their role in your life, for example from a friend to an acquaintance.

-- Time to move on.
 If they continue making negative, critical or selfish comments after you’ve tried being honest, you may need to make a more tough decision.
 Some relationships are meant to grow, but there are those that weren’t built to last.
-If your friend isn’t willing change with you it may be time for you to go your separate ways.
+If your friend isn’t willing change with you, then it may be time for you to go your separate ways.